marcusoftnet/marcusoftnet.github.io/_posts/2007-10-06-friends-in-need.md

 So if you read this and recognize the symptoms above - then ask yourself; do you want to go through it alone?
 If not then simply pray;
-"Jesus, i want you in my life.
-Help me through this." and i promise, the second after he will carry you.
+"Jesus, I want you in my life.
+Help me through this." and I promise, the second after he will carry you.

-And for my friends carrying on these burdens, especially you i met today...
+And for my friends carrying on these burdens, especially you I met today...
 I will continue to pray that the lord will keep you... close to him.